mathieu/decisions-on-ml/ml-model-dynamic-hosting/README.md

 Technology stack is composed of Docker, Python, Flask, scikit-learn, and Joblib.

+This microservice serves multiple mL models that are packaged in the image.
+These ML models can even be placed out of the Docker image for more genericity.

-On request arrival for prediction, a Random Forest Classification model is loaded and run to predict a loan payment default.
+On request arrival for prediction, a model like a Random Forest Classification one is loaded and run to predict a loan payment default.
 Input parameters describing the loan are passed in JSON as the prediction returned by the service.
-Same style of invocation for the classic Iris predictor.
+Same style of invocation for the classic Iris predictive model.

  ![Flow](../docs/images/ml-model-joblib-microservice-architecture.png "ML microservice stack")